 Best for Sensitive Skin: Olive & June Cuticle Remover

 You may not realize it, but even the skin around your nails can react to certain ingredients and be prone to irritation.
 If that’s something that happens to you, try this choice, which is both dermatologist-tested and fragrance-free.
-It also boasts a trio of avocado, argan, and jojoba oils to help moisturize and nourish.
+Made with avocado, argan, and jojoba oils, the formula also helps moisturize and nourish.

 Best for Dry Nails: CND Cuticle Eraser

 Best on Amazon: Super Nail Cuticle Softener and Remover

-Elle’s just one of many fans of this Amazon top-seller.
+Elle’s just one of many fans of this top-seller.
 Happy shoppers rave about how well (and fast) it works to dissolve and soften dead dry skin.
 And we’d be remiss not to mention the super affordable price tag, too.

 Best Trimmer: Seki EDGE Flat Slant Tip Cuticle Nipper

 Like we said, trimming your cuticles is often frowned upon, but there’s no denying that it does make for a very clean-looking manicure.
 Not to mention that even those who don’t promote nipping will agree that sometimes you just need to snip off a hangnail.
 Enter this Japanese-made stainless steel trimmer.
 The three-millimeter, extra sharp flat edge makes it easier than ever to snip off dry skin, and double springs ensure smooth opening and closing.

 Best Pusher: Tweezerman Dual Sided Pushy